dustinpfister/blog_posts/_posts/threejs-cylinder-geometry.md

 ### Version numbers matter

-When I first wrote this post I was using r140 of threejs.
+When I first wrote this post I was using r140 of threejs, and the last time I came around to do a little editing I was using r146.

 ## 1 - A Basic Cylinder geometry example